 Although the overall market rose, a few holdings declined.
 The most significant detractors were energy-related companies, as the energy sector was the only one to drop within the benchmark.
-Halliburton, an oil service company, as well as integrated oil companies BP and Shell, sustained share-price declines on the back of oil-price weakness.
+Halliburton, an oil service company, as well as integrated oil company BP, sustained share-price declines on the back of oil-price weakness.